nghttp2/nghttp2/doc/programmers-guide.rst

 An application can create as many :type:`nghttp2_session` object as it wants.
 But single :type:`nghttp2_session` object must be used by a single thread at the same time.
-This is not so hard to enforce since most event-based architecture applicatons use is single thread per core, and handling one connection I/O is done by single thread.
+This is not so hard to enforce since most event-based architecture applications use is single thread per core, and handling one connection I/O is done by single thread.

 To feed input to :type:`nghttp2_session` object, one can use